-A 6% increase in the waste removal tariffs will be implemented from 1 July 2016 to keep the service sustainable.
+A 6% increase in the waste removal tariffs is propose from 1 July 2016 to keep the service sustainable.
 The unit is currently experiencing serious service delivery challenges due to and old over utilised fleet.
-Ten new fleet refuse trucks were acquired that will help with better service delivery.
+Ten new fleet refuse trucks were acquired that helps with better service delivery.